jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10
 ```
 This will back up the plots when the program closes and every 10 minutes in a file `stat.bin`.
-Minimum backup interval is 5 minutes.
+The minimum backup interval is 5 minutes.

 #### Custom plugins and styles...

-To give the user the option to tweak the look-and-feel and functionality of the webclient and/or modify for example the color scheme or regional preferences, the program provides the option to inject custom plugins (JavaScript) and CSS in the website, with a command like:
+To give the user the option to tweak the look-and-feel and functionality of the web client and/or modify for example the color scheme or regional preferences, the program provides the option to inject custom plugins (JavaScript) and CSS into the website, with a command like:
 ```console
 AIS-catcher -N 8100 PLUGIN plugin1.js PLUGIN plugin2.js STYLE mystyle.css
 ```